Questions from Grant-Seekers

 - State funding agencies or private funders located in Missouri.

 - University research grants, in most cases.
 To use MoCAP services, university projects must demonstrate a strong connection with a community-based organization or have a strong health service delivery component.
-For example, MFH could not support an application for a faculty member to study emergency room utilization, but could support a medical school’s application to improve graduation rates among diverse nursing students.
+For example, MFH could not support an application for a faculty member to study emergency room utilization, but could support a medical school’s application to increase the racial and ethnic diversity of its student body.

 How does MFH define “health and/or prevention services”?